Taller de Gráfica Popular: Legacy

-Despite these challenges, the legacy of the TGP transcended its initial mission, adapting to new social and artistic movements.
-Internationally, the TGP's influence extended beyond Mexico, shaping Chicano and Black art movements in the United States between the 60s and 70s.
-Its printmaking techniques and commitment to social justice inspired politically engaged artists who used graphic art to challenge imperialism, capitalism, and racial injustice.
-Although collective projects and political posters became less frequent, the TGP's tradition of producing "Las Calaveras," prints that reflected on political, social, and economic events, remained a staple of its artistic output.
-These works, created annually since the collective's founding, have become a widely recognized cultural practice, ensuring that the TGP's artistic and political legacy has endured.
-In the late 1990s, the government of the Mexican Federal District granted the collective a building under the direction of Alvarez Amaya, ensuring its continued presence.
+The TGP's influence extended beyond Mexico, informing Chicano and African American printmaking in the United States in the 1960s and 1970s.
+Although collective projects and political posters became less frequent, the TGP continued producing Las Calaveras, prints reflecting on political, social, and economic events.
+In the late 1990s, the government of the Mexican Federal District granted the collective a building under the direction of Alvarez Amaya.
 The TGP's model of collective political printmaking experienced renewal in 21st-century Oaxaca, where groups including ASARO, Colectivo Subterráneos, and Lapiztola employ relief printing and democratic assembly structures to address contemporary issues such as indigenous rights and state violence.